pasdam/pasdam.github.io/content/blog/posts/aws_diagrams.md

 including advanced configuration options, support for additional AWS services, and further customization possibilities.

-To delve deeper into the capabilities of infra-inspector, explore its full feature set, and access the most up-to-date information, I encourage you to visit the official documentation at https://infra-inspector.github.io/.
+To delve deeper into the capabilities of `infra-inspector`, explore its full feature set, and access the most up-to-date information, I encourage you to visit the official documentation at https://infra-inspector.github.io/.
 There you'll find comprehensive documentation, detailed configuration guides, and